ddev/ddev/docs/content/users/install/docker-installation.md

     * [Fedora](https://docs.docker.com/install/linux/docker-ce/fedora/)
     * [binaries](https://docs.docker.com/install/linux/docker-ce/binaries/)

-    !!! note "One-time post-installation step"
+    !!!note "One-time post-installation step"
-      Required post-installation steps: See [Docker's post-installation steps](https://docs.docker.com/engine/install/linux-postinstall//).
+        Required post-installation steps: See [Docker's post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).
 You need to add your linux user to the "docker" group and configure the docker daemon to start on boot.
         ```bash
         sudo groupadd docker
         sudo usermod -aG docker $USER
         ```

     On systems that do not include systemd or equivalent (mostly if installing inside WSL2) you'll need to manually start docker with `service docker start` or the equivalent in your distro.
-You can add this into your .profile or equivalent.
+You can add this into your `~/.profile` or equivalent.

 === "Gitpod.io"